PROPEL Explained

 A desire to learn and commitment to the position is valued over prior experience.

-Once you liked the project, the project will be moved to “My Application”, where you can see the field for the application essay:
+Once you "favorite" the project, the project will be moved to “My Application”, where you can see the field for the application essay:

-4. Write a 2-3 paragraph statement about your interest in the project.
-Use the resources available in the Office of Undergraduate Research, the CNS Career and Professional Development Center and the CoE Career Development and Experiential Learning Center to help write this section and the "About Me" section.
+- Write a 2-3 paragraph statement about your interest in the project.
+Use the resources available in the Office of Undergraduate Research and Studies (OURS), the CNS Career and Professional Development Center and the CoE Career Development and Experiential Learning Center to help write this section and the "About Me" section.

 Why are there application limits?